7.5.8. Analyzing the Retrohunt alerts

 Neutralize the threat by deleting the file, blocking the original IP address, etc.

-Dynamic analysis: if possible, run the file in a secure environment (sandbox) to observe its behavior (a Gbox for example)
+Dynamic analysis: if possible, run the file in a secure environment (sandbox) to observe its behavior (a GBox for example).

 - Reverse engineering (if necessary): if the threat is particularly complex, reverse engineering can be considered in order to fully understand its internal functioning.This can help identify exploited vulnerabilities and propagation mechanisms.